Well, I have a baby and a pram. I could do it too…couldn’t I?

 MY GREAT NOVEL (WRITTEN IN A CAFÉ JUST LIKE ROWLING)

 It was not a brilliant start.
 I have nappies, rice cakes, bum cream and wipes, but I do not have a bloody pen.
-I just asked the Costa boy if he had one I could borrow but he actually looked at me as if I was mad.
+I asked the Costa boy if he had one I could borrow but he actually looked at me as if I was mad.
 I strongly suspect he thinks a pen is a kind of Italian biscuit.
 I explained I needed to ‘write something down’ (I even mimed writing) but he just shook his head apologetically.
 Does no one use actual pens any more?
 FFS.

 Fortunately, a lady at the next table took pity on me and has given me a grubby blue biro from the bottom of her bag.
 She said I could keep it.
 I told her I would dedicate my first novel to her.
 In hindsight, this may be a bit of an extreme way to thank someone for the loan of a dirty pen.
 I really want to give it a wipe with my antibacterial gel but she is watching me and I don’t want to appear rude.